Published on 16 June 2022

-The wine bar is open for dinner Friday and Saturday evenings until 9.30pm.
+The wine bar is open for dinner Saturday evenings until 9.30pm.

 One of Australia’s oldest operating hotels, the Rose and Crown’s origins date back to 1841.
 Located at the entrance to the Swan Valley wine region, the historic Guildford hotel has three restaurants, open seven nights a week that cater for everyone – think bar snacks, share plates, hearty meals, or à la carte dining.

 Posh Convict bar and lounge exudes style and intimacy and is perfect for a quiet dining experience.
 Its elegant fireplace, spacious lounge chairs and low tables combine to create a subtly exclusive experience.
 The menu is refined and is complemented by an impressive list that features many locally crafted Swan Valley wines.